 You can either learn with a friend or family member, as long as they meet these requirements:

-- Has had a driving license from the European Economic Area for more than 3 years.
+Has had a driving licence from the European Economic Area for more than 3 years.
 However, this option will not allow you to drive on motorways.

 The second option is to have a driving instructor certified by the Driver and Vehicle Standards Agency (DVSA).
 This will allow you to practice on motorways.